resurfaceio/aws-kds/README.md

 docker run -d --name aws-kds --env-file .env aws-kds-consumer:1.1.0
 ```

 - Use your API as you always do.
-Go to the [API Explorer](https://resurface.io/docs#api-explorer) of your Resurface instance and verify that API Calls are being captured.
+Go to the [Resurface UI](https://resurface.io/docs#api-explorer) and verify that API Calls are being captured.

 ## Running on EKS